TomzxCode/llm-conversations-viewer/README.md

 All data processing happens entirely in your browser.
 No conversations or data are sent to any external servers.
-Conversations are stored locally in your browser's localStorage.
+Conversations are stored locally in your browser's IndexedDB, providing ample storage space for large conversation histories.

 ## Development